Anushkach/Forest-Fire-Prediction-App/README.md

 ## Files

 - `forest_fire_app.py`: the main Python script that runs the Streamlit app
-- `model.pkl`: the saved machine learning model used by the app
+- `model.joblib`: the saved machine learning model used by the app
 - `requirements.txt`: a list of required Python packages and their versions